wangsjoy/Instagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+* When a user is first logging in/signing up, the username and password fields must have text, otherwise they will not be allowed to submit this information.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. It would be interesting to be connected with other users and create a chat feature (similar to the lab from this week!).
+2. Loading the pictures sometimes takes a long time.
+I wonder if there is a way to load in a low quality version of a picture first while a higher quality picture is still loading.

 ## Video Walkthrough